Donald Trump casts doubt on US-India trade deal | DW | 25.02.2020

 Lavish ceremony

-At the beginning of his second and final day in India, US President Donald Trump took part in a lavish celebration in his honor in New Delhi on Tuesday, as part of a two-day state visit to India.
+Trump took part in a lavish celebration in his honor in New Delhi early Tuesday, the second day of his two-day state visit to India.

 Hundreds of military officials, marching with swords and other weapons, took part in the event at Bhavan Presidential Palace.
 Trump was welcomed with cannon fire, which was followed by an official greeting by Prime Minister Narendra Modi.